doovis/Pomodoro_Timer/README.md

 This application is a copy of the [official pomofocus website](https://pomofocus.io).
 The project was built using React JS framework.
-Few minor features might not fully function because this project was built for practice purposes.
+Few minor features might not fully function because this project was built for training purposes.

 ## Installation

-To run the project locally:
+To run the project locally clone this repository:

-Clone this repository

 ```
 git clone https://github.com/doovis/React-Pomodoro_Timer.git
 ```

-Go inside the cloned directory
+Go inside the cloned directory:

 ```
 cd React_Pomodoro
 ```

-Download node_modules
+Download node_modules:

 ```
 npm install
 ```

-start application
+start application:

 ```
 npm start